-Exception for Storage of Inventory or Product Samples
+Storage of Inventory or Product Samples

-You may also deduct expenses that apply to space within your home if it is the only fixed location of your trade or business.
-The space must be used on a regular basis to store inventory or product samples from your trade or business of selling products at retail or wholesale.
+You may also deduct expenses that apply to space within your home used on a regular basis to store inventory or product samples from your trade or business of selling products at retail or wholesale.
+Your home must be the only fixed location of your trade or business.

-Exception for Day-Care Facilities
+Day-Care Facilities